Alumna: a female graduate

 Little: Each new member is given a “big” brother or sister that has been a mentor to her throughout her new member period.
 The new member is called a little.
 This bond remains even after the new member has initiated.

-Nationals: Every chapter is a member of a national organization which sets policies for the entire sorority or fraternity.
+Nationals: Every chapter is a member of a national organization that sets policies for the entire sorority or fraternity.

 New Member Educator: This is an initiated member of the sorority/ fraternity who will serve as the new member class’ “teacher” of the chapter.
 She or he will be their guide throughout their new member period.